gerrito333/mousehunter-edge/README.md

 Convert your labeled data to the TFRecord file format, e.g. with https://roboflow.com

-Follow the coral.ai tuturials part "Set up the Docker container": https://coral.ai/docs/edgetpu/retrain-detection/#set-up-the-docker-container
+Follow the coral.ai tuturials part "Set up the Docker container" on a machine with strong CPU.
+No GPU is required. https://coral.ai/docs/edgetpu/retrain-detection/#set-up-the-docker-container

 Copy your TFRecords to docker/object_detection/data